GioBonvi/GoogleContactsEventsNotifier/docs/install-and-setup.md

 In the popup which will open set "Calendar API" to `enabled` (click the switch on its row on the right) and press "Okay".
-Once you have done this open `Resources->Advanced Google services` again and click on the link which says "Google API Console": you will be taken to another page.
-In this page search for "Google Calendar API" and open it.
-Now click `Enable` at the top of the window and close this page.
+Once you have done this open `Resources->Advanced Google services` again and click on the link which says "Google Cloud Platform API Dashboard": you will be taken to another page.
+Click on "Library" in the menu on the left, search for "Google Calendar API" in the search box and open it.
+Now click `Enable` and close this page.
+There is no need to create any credentials as suggested on the page.
 Unless you have set the `accessGooglePlus` setting to `false`, then repeat these steps for "Google+ API".
 Set it to `enabled` in the list, click on the "Google API Console" link, search for "Google+ API" and activate it.
 That's it for this